SFC will allocate towards events based solely on the benefit they bring to campus, regardless of charitable intent

 Student organizations may not donate SFC funds (money allocated from the Student Activity Fee) to outside organizations.

-Revenue may be donated to outside organizations under the following conditions:
+SFC may fund items (merchandise) that are to be sold to the student body if the revenue is donated to outside organizations under the following conditions:

 Estimated programming income must be disclosed in the original spring budget or ad hoc request

 Programming intended for the facilitation of income must explicitly inform students where their money will be donated

 Mandatory dues to Oberlin student organizations may not be donated.

 All income and voluntary donations must be deposited and processed through the student organization’s college account

 SFC retains the right to subtract income from spring budgeting and ad hoc requests.

 When depositing money to OST Banner account, please visit the office of student accounts.

 This policy applies to all student organizations.